diegoceccarelli/treepy/readme.md

 	line 2: a;u| banana$;1 | $;7 | na;z

 In the third line, you have nodes with different parents: the description you will put at the beginning of the line will refer to the leftmost node at the upper level (in this case *u*).
-We can change the parent node using the symbol '@': the parent will become the next parent node on the right (in this case *v*).
+You can change the parent node using the symbol '@': the parent will become the next parent node on the right (in this case *1*).
 If the next parent node does not have child nodes, leave the description empty.
 Third line will be:

 	line 3: $;6	|na;v @  @  @ $;5 | na$;3

-Same for the fourth level/line, we have to specify the parent for each description, considering the node that you created in the previous level: the previous level contains four nodes and only the second has child, then:
+Same for the fourth level/line, you have to specify the parent for each description, considering the node that you created in the previous level: the previous level contains four nodes and only the second has child, then:

 	line 4: @ $;4| na$;2 @ @ a;b